ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Internally Persuasive Discourse
 [Literature] Domain: Phenomenology, System Role: Input, Temporal: Dynamic

-**Definition:** Information or guidance that is internalized through genuine understanding and responsive collaboration, rather than coercion.
-It is the linguistic building block of the **True Self**.
+Information or guidance that is internalized through genuine understanding and ownership, rather than coercion.
+It can serve as linguistic material for the True Self when verified through Felt Sense.
 **Verification:** You know discourse is "internally persuasive" when it resonates with the **Felt Sense**, causing a "Felt Shift"
 **Notes:** AI/human articulation that resonates with Felt Sense.
 Mikhail Bakhtin